revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Java8.md

 </details>

 ---
 59. A User object has an attribute named age.
-How would you filter a list of User objects by age.
+How would you filter a list of User objects by age?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)